Our ambition is for Scotland to be the best place in the world to grow up. Here are just nine ways we are delivering on this ambition.

 2. Every baby in Scotland is entitled to receive a Baby Box.
 Based on the Finnish model, the box includes essential items for a baby’s first weeks and months and aims to tackle deprivation, improve health and support parents.
 Since they were launched two months ago, 10,000 baby boxes have been delivered.

-3. From Summer 2019 we will introduce a new Best Start Grant, to support families at key stages of their child’s life.
+3. We will introduce a new Best Start Grant, to support families at key stages of their child’s life.
 Low income families will receive a one-off grant of £600 for the first child in low income families, £300 for subsequent children and two payments of £250 each during a child’s early years.
+The first Best Start Grant payments before Christmas – 6 months earlier than planned.

 4. We continue to provide a healthy school meal for all children in primaries 1 to 3 – around 135,000 pupils – helping improve their health and ability to learn, and saving parents £320 per child per year.
 And by 2021 we will provide free meals to all 2, 3 and 4 year olds who benefit from increased nursery provision.